Learn the theory and application of a Transmission Electron Microscope (TEM) to collect images from your sample and assist in your research.

 AIBN (Bldg 75) Level 1 Room 112

 2 Sessions daily: 10am - 12pm or 1pm – 3pm, over Monday - Wednesday.
-Held monthly, dates here.
+Offered monthly.

 This part of the course involves hands-on practical training at the TEM working 1:1 with you and your samples.
 Entry is dependent on availability and completion the part three self-directed learning material.
 You must have your own samples prepared on TEM grids in advance.

 During these sessions, your trainer will individually assess your progress, and when you have demonstrated competency in a test, you will be given the opportunity to book with CMM staff for an assisted session in the following two weeks.
 At this session, CMM staff will observe your capabilities at the TEM and offer advice where needed.
 It is at the discretion of CMM staff whether you will be given a 3-month license on the instrument or need further supervised sessions.
-Once you have your 3-month license, the expectation is that you will complete 10 hours of independent microscope operation for your license to be extended to 12 months.
+Once you have your 3-month license, you are required to complete 10 hours of independent microscope operation for your license to be extended to 12 months.
+If you have not returned within the 3 months following your training or have less than 10 hours of independent microscope use, you must repeat the competency test in an assisted microscope session.
+Please note that the training credit will be applied (explanation below); this is our way to ensure you consolidate the training in the months following the initial training.

 Part 5: Independent Microscope Operation